“When you love, the world becomes larger.” – Eric Fromm

 Some try to placate her by wearing traditional black and whispering kind condolences.
 Others attempt bribery, offering her cold noodle casseroles, quivering jello and meringue pies shaped like the Dakota Badlands.
 The orderly even adopt rules, demanding that she depart after thirty days, six months or a year.
 But Grief ignores traditions, bribes and orders, and if she ever played poker, she would cheat.

-Grief isn’t always visible, but she’s never far away.
+When I first met Grief, she was an unwelcome stranger.
+But she’s become my adopted, even if eccentric, sister.
+It’s been several years since she last claimed a place on my couch, but she’s never far away.
 I catch her scent as I pass the carcass of a pregnant deer on the highway.
 I feel her as white supremacists unfurl swastikas and chant “Blood and Soil” on American streets.
-I watch as her shadow darkens the barrels of bumped-up semi-automatics used to blow away fathers, mothers, daughters and sons.
+I watch as her shadow darkens the neon lights of Las Vegas and rain made from bullets strikes down fathers, mothers, sons and daughters.

-And I know that she will soon push her way through my own door, bringing with her the signature tools of her trade: DVDs of nuclear holocaust, popcorn mixed with ghost peppers and cayenne, a knock-off Stradivarius designed to play tear jerkers by Brahms, Beethoven and Barber.
-She’ll roll her hair with curlers made from sewing needles and toss the extras on my pillows.
-And she’ll play her violin until every jay in the neighborhood mimics her mournful notes.
+And I know that Grief will again push her way through my own door, bringing with her DVDs of nuclear holocaust and squealing babies and snacks of cayenne-spiced popcorn and ghost peppers.
+She’ll pull out her knock-off Stradivarius and play tear jerkers by Brahms, Beethoven and Barber until even the neighborhood jays mimic her mournful notes.
 But this time I won’t hurry her visit because I’ve finally learned to hear the beauty of her strings.